-- Short bowel syndrome is the malabsorptive state which occurs due to congenital disease or when a significant portion of the small bowel is removed due to surgery
+Short bowel syndrome is a malabsorptive state which occurs due to congenital disease or when a significant portion of the small bowel is removed due to surgery

-- The amount and anatomy of the remaining gut determines outcome of enteral and parenteral nutrition
+The amount and anatomy of the remaining gut determine the outcome of enteral and parenteral nutrition

-- Intestinal failure is when a child is dependant on parenteral nutrition
+Intestinal failure is when a child is dependent on parenteral nutrition

 What is short bowel syndrome or short gut?

-This is the malabsorptive state which occurs due to surgical resection or congenital disease of a significant portion of the small intestine.
-The amount and anatomy of the remaining bowel influences the tolerance for enteral nutrition (EN) and the need for parenteral nutrition (PN).
+This is the malabsorptive state, which occurs due to surgical resection or congenital disease of a significant portion of the small intestine.
+The amount and anatomy of the remaining bowel influence the tolerance for enteral nutrition (EN) and the need for parenteral nutrition (PN).

 What are the common causes of short gut?

-Children who have undergone procedures for necrotising enterocolitis, volvulus, atresias, gastroschisis.
+Children who have undergone procedures for necrotising enterocolitis, volvulus, atresia, and gastroschisis.

 What is intestinal failure?

-Intestinal failure (IF) in a child with short gut is defined as a dependence on parenteral nutrition to maintain minimal energy and fluid requirement for growth.
+Intestinal failure (IF) in a child with short gut is defined as a dependence on parenteral nutrition to maintain minimal energy and fluid requirements for growth.

 What is intestinal adaptation?

 Intestinal adaptation is the process by which the remaining bowel attempts to increase fluid and nutrient absorption.
-Structural adaptation involves an increase in the size of the intestinal villi and absorptive area while functional adaptation refers to the slowing of the transit time of the bowel thus increasing the time for nutrient reabsorption.
+Structural adaptation involves an increase in the size of the intestinal villi and the absorptive surface area, while functional adaptation refers to a slowing of bowel transit time, thereby increasing the time available for nutrient reabsorption.

 The jejunum is the primary absorptive site for most nutrients.
 Jejunal resection thus leads to a deficiency of nutrients at least in the short term.
 Adaptation here is primarily functional.